Father Brown (2013 TV series): Conception

 BBC Daytime wanted a home-grown detective series for the weekday afternoons on BBC One.
-Original ideas from writers were pitched, but the BBC wanted something that was less risky and already well known.
-Father Brown had not been filmed for British television since the 1970s with Kenneth More.
+Original ideas from writers were pitched, but the BBC wanted something that was less risky and already well-known.
+Father Brown had not been produced for British television since the 1970s production that starred Kenneth More.
 Executive Producer John Yorke came up with the idea after hearing a radio documentary about G. K. Chesterton presented by Ann Widdecombe.

 Writers were given the choice of adapting an existing story or coming up with an original idea.
 The Chesterton stories were set all over the world and at different times.
 Although half of the episodes in the first series were loosely based on the Chesterton stories, a decision was made to restrict the programme's location and date.

 The Cotswolds was chosen because it had few modern buildings and was close to the production base in Birmingham.
 The 1950s were chosen because the detective could solve puzzles using his mind and knowledge of human nature instead of relying on modern technology.
 Despite this, the script sometimes includes anachronistic language (e.g., "secure the crime scene", "mojo").
-The lead writers, Rachel Flowerday and Tahsin Guner, created the supporting characters.
+The lead writers, Rachel Flowerday and Tahsin Güner, created the supporting characters.
 Other writers contributed stand-alone scripts that were not part of a story arc.